Rahuljoshi98/dev-tinder-backend/notes.md

-# first initialze npm in our project
+# first initialze npm in your project

 # Creating the server :-